Hospitaller Malta: Early years

 The Order of Saint John was expelled from its base in Rhodes during the Ottoman siege of 1522.
 After seven years of moving from place to place in Europe, the Knights became established in 1530 when Emperor Charles V, as King of Sicily, gave them Malta, Gozo and the North African port of Tripoli in perpetual fiefdom in exchange for an annual fee of a single Maltese falcon, which they were to send on All Souls' Day to the King's representative, the Viceroy of Sicily.

 The Order settled in the town of Birgu and made it their capital.
 The ancient fortress known as Castrum Maris was rebuilt as Fort Saint Angelo, the town's defences were strengthened, and many new buildings were constructed.
 The Order soon began to mint its own coins as it settled in Malta.

 The Hospitallers continued their actions against the Muslims and especially the Barbary pirates.
 Although they had only a few ships, they quickly drew the ire of the Ottomans, who were unhappy to see the order resettled.
 In July 1551, Ottoman forces attempted to take over Fort Saint Angelo and later Mdina but saw that they were outnumbered and invaded Gozo several days later.
 They sailed to Tripoli and captured the city in August.
 Following these attacks, the Order tried to repopulate Gozo and strengthen the Grand Harbour fortifications.
 Several forts including Saint Elmo and Saint Michael were built, and the city of Senglea began to develop around the latter fort.

 Sometime between 1551 and 1556, a tornado hit Malta, destroyed at least four of the Order's galleys, and killed 600 people.
 This is the worst natural disaster that ever occurred on Malta and one of the deadliest tornadoes in recorded history.

-In 1553, Charles V offered a third possession to the Order, the city of Mehdia in modern Tunisia.
+In 1553, Charles V offered a third possession to the Order, the city of Mahdia in modern Tunisia.
 However, the Order refused to take control of the city since the commission that was set up decided that it would be too expensive to maintain.
 Therefore, the emperor ordered the Viceroy of Sicily, Juan de Vega, to destroy Mehdia to prevent Muslim occupation.
 De Vega burnt Mehdia, but retaliated against Malta for not accepting the city, and prohibited exportation of wheat to the island.
 To combat this, Grandmaster Sengle brought the engineer Vincenzo Vogo to Malta to upgrade the mills so the population would not starve.
 Authors such as Giovanni Francesco Abela claim that, following the Battle of Verbia in 1561, the Order may have gained a puppet state in Moldavia, which was ruled by the Malta native Iacob Heraclid until 1563; their assessment remains disputed.